tom-on-the-internet/blog/content/posts/from-arch-linux-to-nixos.md

 I expect that you can probably deduce most of what is happening in that snippet, but the Nix language definitely takes getting used to.

 If I want to make a change to my system configuration, I edit a file and reapply the changes.
 I _don't_ modify system configuration myself.
 I _don't_ install packages myself.
 I tell Nix the state of the system I would like to see, and Nix handles the changes.

+## Day to day differences

+Running a NixOS system feels a lot like running an Arch Linux system.
+I can use all the same software and configure however I want.
+But the configuration is centralized and can be reapplied at any time.

+So, in some ways NixOS is just like Arch.
+But in terms of configuration, it feels much safer.
+I don't feel afraid of breaking my system, because I can always _easily_ revert to a working version.
+So I'm more adventurous.
+I can try installing something that might break my audio setup, but if things go wrong, I revert and I'm back to where I was.
+And reverting doesn't mean uninstalling software, removing environment variables, and praying.
+Removing means reverting my last git commit and reapplying.